acathers/acathers.github.io/essays/EnterJavascript.md

 ```

 <h2>Var</h2>
 All of the different "types" you can use in Javascript are not referring to their data type, but instead their behavior.
-If you use var the variable will either be scoped to the function it's inside of or global.
+The data type of the variable is inferred by what is assigned to it, it can be anything from a primitive int to a Object.
+In regards to it's scope, if you use var the variable will either be scoped to the function it's inside of or global.

 ```js
 console.log(i);